Kyushu: Population

 Kyushu has 10.3 percent of the population of Japan.
 Most of Kyushu's population is concentrated along the northwest, in the cities of Fukuoka and Kitakyushu, with population corridors stretching southwest into Sasebo and Nagasaki and south into Kumamoto and Kagoshima.
 Except for Oita and Miyazaki, the eastern seaboard shows a general decline in population.

 Politically, Kyushu is described as a stronghold of the Liberal Democratic Party.

-Per Japanese census data, the Kyushu region's population with Ryukyu Islands (Okinawa and Kagoshima Prefectures) has experienced a large population decline since around 2000.
-However, the population decline is mild mainly due to relatively high birth rate of Ryukyuans both within the Ryukyuan lands (Okinawa and Kagoshima) and throughout the Kyushu region.
+Per Japanese census data, the Kyushu region's population with Ryukyu Islands (Okinawa and Kagoshima Prefectures) has experienced a large decline since around 2000.
+However, the population decline in total is mild because of the relatively high birth rate of Ryukyuans both within the Ryukyuan lands (Okinawa and Kagoshima) and throughout the Kyushu region.
 In addition, the other prefectures in Kyushu also have exceptionally high TFRs compared to the rest of Japan.
-The Ryukyuans are an indigenous minority group in Japan.